samiralam/rules-compendium/docs/phb/6-equipment/index.md

 #### Wealthy (4 GP per Day)

-You’re accustomed to the finer things in life and might have servants.
+You're accustomed to the finer things in life and might have servants.

 #### Aristocratic (10 GP per Day)